Learning Task-Specific Strategies for Accelerated MRI: Experiments on Large-Scale Datasets

 \subsection{Pathology (tumor) classification}

 \lblsec{exp_class}

 \textbf{Dataset and setup} \quad In this section, we demonstrate the effectiveness of the proposed method at detecting the existence of gliomas, a common type of brain tumors in adults.
 We use the images acquired by the FLAIR sequence in the Multimodal Brain Tumor Image Segmentation Benchmark (BRATS) dataset \cite{menze2014multimodal}.
 To obtain an image-level label of the existence of a tumor, we aggregate the pixel-level peritumoral edema (ED) segmentation annotations in the BRATS dataset by checking whether there exists any positive pixel in the segmentation map: negative (healthy) means there is no ED pixel, while positive (unhealthy) means there is at least one ED pixel.
-We use the same measurement simulation procedure as in \refsec{exp_seg}.
+We simulate the single-coil $k$-space data for each image by taking the Fourier transform of the image and adding complex additive white Gaussian noise (AWGN), according to the forward model in \refeq{forward_model}.
+The standard deviation of the noise for each image is 0.05\% of the magnitude of the DC component.
 We train all models using the BCE loss and evaluate them using the classification accuracy and $F_1$ score as described in \refsec{pathology_classification}.
-The $k$-space data is simulated in the same way as in \refsec{exp_seg}.

 \textbf{Baselines} \quad We compare the proposed method \tackleclass~with the first three baselines as in \refsec{exp_seg} except that the predictor of each baseline is subsequently trained for pathology classification rather than tissue segmentation (with input images optimized for full-FOV reconstruction).
 We do not include SemuNet here because it is originally proposed for the segmentation task only.